TEACHING THE WORD OF GOD

 This ministry uses the standard Hebrew calendar to determine the dates of biblical Holy Days.
 After the Exodus, God established elders, priests and judges to administer civil and religious affairs within Israel.
 At first, they followed an arbitrary system based on direct observation to determine the start of months and years, but over time, Israel adopted a calculated calendar based on the best astronomical data available.
 All calendar systems need to be adjusted over time, but certain individuals want to modify the Hebrew calendar on their own without proper authorization.
-We will follow the standard Hebrew calendar until a new Sanhedrin convenes, or Jesus Christ returns, and updates the current system.
+We will follow the standard Hebrew calendar until the proper authorities within Israel update the current system.

 This ministry avoids the use of certain terms as religious titles.
 Jesus taught His disciples not to call one another “Rabbi” (Teacher), “Father” or “Master” in a religious sense because there is only one Person who rightly holds those titles (Matt 23:8-11).
 Moreover, we avoid related terms such as “Reverend,” “your Holiness” or “your Grace” for the same reason.
 God alone is worthy of such lofty titles.